 Women and girls are only just now feeling comfortable being open about their periods and fertility issues.
-Open conversations about intimate partner violence are only recently coming to the forefront because of brave individuals who are telling their stories.
-Men and boys are only just now gaining access to conversations on intimate health topics at all.
+Open conversations about intimate partner violence are only recently coming to the forefront thanks to brave individuals who are telling their stories.
+Men and boys are only now gaining access to conversations on intimate health topics at all.

 Kaleigh now applies her unique education – which includes two Masters Degrees in International Conflict Management and a visiting doctoral fellowship at the University of Oxford – to providing relief for global refugees who have extremely limited access to hygiene products.